ellatrix/wp-front-end-editor/readme.md

 ### Configure and extend

+This plugin is designed to be “plug and play”, but also configurable and extensible.

 #### Toolbars and buttons

-You can add more buttons any of the toolbars with the following filters:
+You can add more buttons to any of the toolbars with the following filters:

 * `fee_toolbar_caret` for the caret,
 * `fee_toolbar_inline` for normal selections,
 * `fee_toolbar_block` for block selections.

+E.g.

+    add_filter('fee_toolbar_inline', function($buttons){
+      return array_merge($buttons, array('subscript'));
+    });

 See the [Codex page](https://codex.wordpress.org/TinyMCE_Custom_Buttons) and [TinyMCE docs](https://www.tinymce.com/docs/advanced/editor-control-identifiers/#toolbarcontrols) for more information about adding toolbar buttons with TinyMCE.

+#### Linking to the editor

+You can link to the editor from anywhere on the website with the normal edit link to the admin, and it will be picked up by the plugin.
+Use `edit_post_link` or similar.

 #### Custom Post Types Support

     add_post_type_support( 'page', 'front-end-editor' );

-Note that this may change in the future.
 Please make sure you also support the [REST API](http://v2.wp-api.org/extending/custom-content-types/).

 #### Disable